 The leading and trailing teeth of the saw blade should travel in the same plane parallel to the arm tracks.
 When the saw blade is not parallel to the arm the result will be what is called "heel" - the back of the blade will not follow in the kerf of the front of the blade.
 Signs of a blade heeling are indicated when the rear teeth of the blade mark the material with an offset in the cut.
-This may be checked by cutting a piece of material at least $1^{\prime\prime} \times 4^{\prime\prime}$ .
+This may be checked by cutting a piece of material at least $1^{"} \times 4^{"}$ .
 Place the material against the guide fence and crosscut a narrow strip; do not pull the saw blade entirely through the material but just allow the front teeth to clear the material.
-Stop the cut with the rear teeth remaining in the cut.
 Stop the saw and pull the material away from the blade prior to returning the blade behind the guide fence.
-Adjustment is necessary if rear teeth marks are prominent on either side of the cut ( the rear teeth will are toward the guide fence).
-This can also be checked by placing a square across the blade as shown; be sure to avoid placing any part of the square on the teeth.
-The square should be in contact with the blade in both the front and rear.
-To avoid placing any part of the square on the teeth.
+Adjustment is necessary if rear teeth marks are prominent on either side of the cut ( the rear teeth will arc toward the guide fence).
+This can also be checked by placing a square across the blade as shown; be sure to avoid placing any nart of the square on the teeth. avoid placing any part of the square on the teeth.
 The square should be in contact with the blade in both the front and rear.
 To correct this situation: